astampoulis/makam-paper-funpearl/makamcode/11-related.md

 transcribe our examples that do not make use of meta-logical reflective predicates.
 -->

-\hero{\bf Racket} The Racket programming language aims to be a language for creating new programming languages \citep{racket-manifesto} and has been used to implement a very wide variety of DSLs serving specific purposes, including typed languages such as Typed Racket \citet{typed-racket-main-reference}.
+The **Racket programming language** was designed to support creation of new programming languages \citep{racket-manifesto} and has been used to implement a very wide variety of DSLs serving specific purposes, including typed languages such as Typed Racket by \citet{typed-racket-main-reference}.
 We believe that one of the key characteristics of the Racket approach to language implementation is the ability to treat code as data.
 Makam is largely inspired by this approach and follows along the same lines; this is not demonstrated in the present work to a large extent, save for the